flowingis/dustman/README.md

 - Because it has a **superior task concatenation** system compared to the previous major release.
 - Because the watcher and the build system are **faster**.

 ---

-##### Release details

-- Add shell command series which can be added before and after the build tasks

----